AtomicSponge/ppms/README.md

 #### Modules

 Modules are used to process the waveform signal.
-These are loaded from the settings *(see below)* then the signal is passed through each in order loaded for processing.
+These are loaded from the settings (*see below*) then the signal is passed through each in the order they were loaded.
 You can then set up bindings to control module parameters using MIDI controls.

 #### Included Modules